Conjugated materials research

 Research Team

-Meet the 𝝅-conjugated molecules laboratory group.
+Meet the 𝝅-conjugated functional materials laboratory group.

 Rajesh